Jusharra/GenAI-DLP-Gateway-Lab/README.md

 Policy-as-code guardrails prevent insecure deployments — OPA/Rego blocks Terraform applies if the DLP gateway, evidence logging, or IAM restrictions aren’t correctly configured.

-Audit-ready architecture — All DLP decisions, masks, blocks, and logs are stored in a KMS-encrypted evidence vault and mapped to SOC 2, ISO 27001, ISO 42001, and HIPAA controls.
+Audit-ready architecture — All DLP decisions, masks, blocks, and logs are stored in a KMS-encrypted evidence vault and mapped to ISO 27001, ISO 42001, and HIPAA controls.

 📂 Repository Structure